 If this post resonates with you or someone you know, please comment and share!
 My goal is to connect with others to bring awareness and choice to those affected by childhood emotional neglect and narcissistic abuse.

-Find Zoe at: www.innerhealthandhealing.net and head to the BLOG – “Emotional Neglect and Narcissistic Abuse – A Recovery of Self” for more upcoming weekly posts on childhood emotional neglect, co-dependency and narcissistic abuse.
+Find Zoe at: www.innerhealthandhealing.net and head to the BLOG page – “Emotional Neglect and Narcissistic Abuse – A Recovery of Self” for more upcoming posts on childhood emotional neglect, co-dependency and narcissistic abuse.